-- been, a citizen of the State of California.
-Plaintiff Johnson purchased the Contaminated Dog Foods (including Gravy Train Chunks in Gravy with Beef Chunks and Gravy Train Chunks in Gravy with T-Bone Flavor Chunks) and fed the Contaminated Dog Foods to his thirteen border collie and Australian shepherd mixes he used as herding dogs for his cattle.
+- 79. Plaintiff Mark Johnson ("Plaintiff Johnson") is, and at all times relevant hereto has been, a citizen of the State of California.
+Plaintiff Johnson purchased the Contaminated Dog Foods (including Gravy Train Chunks in Gravy with Beef Chunks and Gravy Train Chunks in Gravy with T-Bone Flavor Chunks) and fed the Contaminated Dog Foods to his thirteen border collie and Australian sheppard mixes he used as herding dogs for his cattle.
 Plaintiff Johnson had seven males and six female dogs that ranged from ten months to approximately seven years old.
 Plaintiff Johnson purchased the Contaminated Dog Foods as supplemental food or as a reward for the dogs who herd anywhere from 10 to 100 head of cattle.
 Plaintiff Johnson believed that the Gravy Train foods he fed his dogs were safe and unadulterated and also trusted in Defendant's representations about the safety of its products when purchasing the Contaminated Dog Foods.
 Devastatingly, Plaintiff Johnson lost all thirteen dogs, including one pregnant female, on January 14 and 15, 2018.
 At that time, all of his dogs were showing symptoms of kidney failure so the veterinarian recommended that all thirteen be put down.
 All of the dogs were fed the Contaminated Dog Foods at the same time and all were sick within hours after eating the Contaminated Dog Foods.
-They subsequently all died within two days of eating the Contaminated Dog Foods. - 84.
-Plaintiff Johnson has been purchasing the various types of the Gravy Train lines of the Contaminated Dog Foods since approximately January 2015, and his last purchase was in approximately February 2018.
-Plaintiff Johnson no longer purchases the various types of the Gravy Train lines of the Contaminated Dog Foods after learning of the presence of pentobarbital.
+They subsequently all died within two days of eating the Contaminated Dog Foods. - 80.
+Plaintiff Johnson has been purchasing the Contaminated Dog Foods since approximately January 2015, and his last purchase was in approximately February 2018.
+Plaintiff Johnson no longer purchases the Contaminated Dog Foods after learning of the presence of pentobarbital.
 Typically, Plaintiff Johnson purchased five cases of the Contaminated Dog Foods weekly, primarily from his local Walmart and Big Lots.
 During that time, based on the false and misleading claims, warranties, representations, advertisements, and other marketing by Defendant, Plaintiff Johnson was unaware that the Contaminated Dog Foods contained any level of pentobarbital, a substance largely used to euthanize animals.
-Plaintiff Johnson was injured by purchasing the
+Plaintiff Johnson was injured by

-Contaminated Dog Foods that had no value or de minimis value as they were adulterated.
+27 28 purchasing the Contaminated Dog Foods that had no value or de minimis value as they were adulterated.
 Plaintiff Johnson was further injured by incurring vet bills.